Our Board

 Mr John D’Arcy OBE

 John D’Arcy is Director at the Open University in Ireland.
-John is former CEO of the Association of Northern Ireland Colleges, a post he held since 2003, in which he led the organisation and the sector through a period of unprecedented change.
+John is the former CEO of the Association of Northern Ireland Colleges, a post he held since 2003, in which he led the organisation and the sector through a period of unprecedented change.
 John led the central change project to merge 16 colleges into the present 6 larger regional colleges.
 John graduated with a degree in psychology from Queen’s University Belfast in 1982.
 The first fifteen years of his career were devoted to research, as a Research Fellow at the Northern Ireland Council for Educational Research and later as Principal Officer at the Northern Ireland Council for the Curriculum, Examinations and Assessment.

 Mrs Michele Marken OBE